Last Updated: 3/29/2017 12:32:18 PM

 In Bihar and Assam, Diwali is celebrated in the same manner as in the northern part of the country.
 Devotees worship Goddess Laxmi and light earthen lamps (‘Diyas’).
 Although, Orissa has its own unique way of celebration.
 The family members involved in the worshiping process burn the stems of jute plants, which according to them is the way to call their ancestors by enlightening the dark path.

-Now, when you know how and why to celebrate Diwali in 2016, let’s know the mythologies associated with this festival of lights.
+Now, when you know how and why to celebrate Diwali, let’s know the mythologies associated with this festival of lights.

 As discussed above, Diwali is not a mere festival of one day.
 It is a holy proceeding of five days where each day holds its own significance.
-Let’s first talk about the first day (Dhanteras) and know why to celebrate Dhanteras in 2016.
+Let’s first talk about the first day (Dhanteras) and know why to celebrate Dhanteras.

 Talking about significance, the days are also related to the Hindu mythology that begins with Dhanteras.
 Dhanteras is dedicated to Dhanvantari, the physician of Gods and an incarnation of Lord Vishnu.
 Let’s now know the entire legend.